-11. Preventive Services:
+12. Preventive Services:

-• Commercial: All preventive services not specifically listed in Services That Require Prior Authorization.

-• All Medicare-covered preventive services.
+- Commercial: All preventive services not specifically listed in Services That Require Prior Authorization. - All Medicare-covered preventive services.

-12. Specialty Care Services (MA Members Only):
+13. Specialty Care Services for Medicare Advantage Members Only:

-Office visits do not require prior authorization.
+• Office visits with a Contracted Provider do not require prior authorization.
 However, if additional services are required, such as specialized tests, therapy, rehabilitation, or surgery for example, the Specialist Physician must request prior authorization.
+A contracted dermatologist may perform lesion removal during the office visits as deemed medically appropriate.

-13. Tests (performed in the doctor's office during the authorized visit):
+14. Tests (performed in the doctor's office during the authorized visit):